Raj-Lab-UCSF/spectrome/README.md

 The spectral graph model (SGM) is a brain structure-function model that simulates brain activity power spectrum given a structural connectome.
 The model is linear, low-dimensional, and provides an analytical relationship between the brain's structural and functional patterns.

 ## Citation:
-The code in this repository is used for the analysis as shown in: Raj, Ashish, Chang Cai, Xihe Xie, Eva Palacios, Julia Owen, Pratik Mukherjee, and Srikantan Nagarajan.
+The code in this repository is used for the analysis as shown in:
+ - Ashish Raj, Chang Cai, Xihe Xie, Eva Palacios, Julia Owen, Pratik Mukherjee, and Srikantan Nagarajan.
 “Spectral Graph Theory of Brain Oscillations.”
 Human Brain Mappin. https://doi.org/10.1002/hbm.24991.

+ - Xihe Xie, Chang Cai, Pablo Damasceno, Srikantan Nagarajan, and Ashish Raj.
+"Emergence of Canonical Functional Networks from the Structural Connectome."
+NeuroImage. https://doi.org/10.1016/j.neuroimage.2021.118190.

 Code citation: Xihe Xie, Megan J. Stanley, & Pablo F. Damasceno.
 (2019, November 7).
 Raj-Lab-UCSF/spectrome: Spectral Graph Model of Connectomes (Version 0.15).
 Zenodo. http://doi.org/10.5281/zenodo.3532497